smartdevicelink/sdl_evolution/proposals/nnn-resumption-data-error-handling.md

 ## Introduction

 The aim of this feature is to handle HMI error responses while restoring the data during resumption process.
-Add new result code to mobile PARTIALLY_RESUMED.

 ## Motivation